-Executive Committee for Good Corporate Governance and Sustainability ("Executive Committee") consists of 3 directors, with Mr. Maruth Saengsastra (Director) duties as Chairman of the Executive Committee, Mr. Monrak Saengsastra (Director) and Mr. Jaruwat Traithawil (Director) duties as Executive Committee Member.
-Performed duties within the scope and responsibilities as assigned by the Board of Directors and give importance to promoting and supporting the company business.
-Operate with a good corporate governance system and give importance to sustainable development, covers both environment, Social and Governance or ESG.
+The Good Corporate Governance and Sustainability Committee ("The board of directors") consists of 3 members, namely Mr. Maruth Saengsastra (Director) as Chairman of the Executive Officer, Mr. Monrak Saengsastra (Director) and Mr. Jaruwat Traithavil (Director) as an executive committees.
+They have performed their duties in accordance with the scope and responsibilities assigned by the Board of Directors and have given importance to promoting and supporting the Company to conduct business with a good corporate governance system and to emphasize sustainable development covering all dimensions of the Environment, Social and Governance (ESG).